 You will be joining a new household.
 This means you can relax with your new flatmates and socialise together in your communal areas.

-When moving in with each other, you will have a role to play in supporting the safety of your new community, by observing social distancing outside of your household, maintaining good hygiene practice, implementing cleaning rotas and following the Government protocol around contact tracing and self-isolating.
+When moving in with each other, you will have a role to play in supporting the safety of your new community, by maintaining good hygiene practice, implementing cleaning rotas and following the Government protocol around contact tracing and self-isolating.

 You will be expected to wear a face mask/covering when entering the building but are allowed to remove it once you are in your flat or house.

-We will be increasing the cleaning regimes in communal areas and supplying hand sanitisers at the entrances to each accommodation block to help keep you safe.
+We will be supplying hand sanitisers at the entrances to each accommodation block to help keep you safe.